vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 conversion policies.
 MP2k retains its asymmetric physical gain.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Narrow the emitter to the operations formats use

+Remove eleven event-object overloads whose only callers were the corresponding scalar helpers.
+The scalar operations now append their event directly.
+Retain structured overloads where formats use additional event options, and keep quantized and unquantized controller calls distinct.
+Marker emission accepts its text directly, simplifying the CPS and Sony PS2 call sites.
+This removes 61 production lines and eleven public overloads without changing the event model or the scalar vocabulary formats already use.

+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,